Find yourBDSM identity.Care to look?

 Most kink quizzes count interests.
 Ours measures shape — Power, Sensation, Role, Intensity, Connection — five axes adapted from contemporary sexology.
 The output: a radar profile and one of twelve original archetypes.
 No gimmicks, no horoscope.

-Take the Kink TestTwelve BDSM archetypes.
+Open the Contract BuilderTwelve BDSM archetypes.
 You are one of them.

 A BDSM archetype is a snapshot of how your five dimensions stack — not a clinical label, something you might recognise in yourself.
 Twelve in total: the Compass, the Current, the Flame, the Garden, the Mirror, the Storm — and six more.